UniverseStudiosMC/UniverseJobs/docs/player-guide/getting-started.md

 ### "The rewards interface won't open!"
 ✅ **Solutions:**
 1. Make sure you've joined the job
-2. Check you have permission `jobsadventure.rewards.use`
+2. Check you have permission `UniverseJobs.rewards.use`
 3. Try `/jobs rewards list` first

 ## 📚 Essential Commands to Remember